 Tool Kit Helps Juvenile Justice Experts Talk Reform

-A new tool kit leverages public perception research to help juvenile justice practitioners and other experts become better communicators to advance reforms.
+A new digital tool kit leverages public perception research to help juvenile justice practitioners and other experts become better communicators to advance reforms.
 Produced by the Annie E. Casey Foundation and Fenton Communications, the resource, Talking About Youth Probation, Diversion and Restorative Justice, stems from surveys conducted by the Harris Poll in 2021 and 2022.

 Inside the Messaging Tool Kit